Grilled Chicken Shawarma Drumsticks

 - In a measuring cup or small bowl, whisk together lemon juice, olive oil, garlic, paprika, salt, turmeric, pepper, cumin, coriander, and cayenne.

 - Add marinade to drumsticks (I use a zip-top bag but a bowl or baking dish would work as well).
-Let marinade for at least 30 minutes or up to 6 hours.
+Let marinate for at least 30 minutes or up to 6 hours.

 - When ready to grill, heat grill to medium heat.
 Remove drumsticks from marinade, letting excess drip off.
 Place drumsticks on grill and cover grill.
-Grill for 18-20 minutes, turning once, or until chicken reaches an internal temperature of 165°F. Serve immediately.
+Grill for 18 to 20 minutes, turning once, or until chicken reaches an internal temperature of 165°F.

 Notes